 Podcast: Play in new window | Download

-Mary Hanna Wilson is a writer, online teacher, and homeschool mother to four kids from middle school to college.
-She believes that creativity, laughter, and fun are the backbone of engaging and inspiring homeschools.
+Mary Hanna Wilson believes that creativity, laughter, and fun are the backbone of engaging and inspiring homeschools– and that’s why homeschool high school is better.

 Mary enjoys traveling, tea (iced or hot), good conversations, and books.

-On her homeschool blog, Mary Hanna Wilson, she shares resources, tips, and ideas while encouraging families to embrace the freedom that comes with homeschooling.
+On her homeschool blog, Mary Hanna Wilson shares resources, tips, and ideas while encouraging families to embrace the freedom that comes with homeschooling.

 On her bookworm website, Celebrate a Book, she helps parents celebrate and talk about literature with their kids.
 As part of helping parents celebrate literature, she now offers live book clubs for kids through Outschool.